Cherry pecan shortbread rounds are an easy slice and bake cookie that will look pretty on any holiday cookie tray.

 - 2 teaspoons pure vanilla extract, I used Adams Best Vanilla Extract

-- 1 (10 ounce) jar maraschino cherries, drained well and chopped (Blot chopped cherries with paper towels to remove excess moisture) Reserve cherry juice for another use.
+- 1 (10 ounce) jar maraschino cherries, drained well and chopped, reserve cherry juice for another use.

 - ⅔ cup finely chopped pecans, I used pecans from Millican Pecan Company